lavinjj/angularjs-gravatardirective/ReadMe.md

 ## Change Log

+### 1.3.1 - Addresses Issue #17 Hide the image, when loading fails.
+Now the image element will be removed from the DOM if the image fails to load.

 ### 1.3.0 - Restructured library structure to take advantage of angularjs-library yeoman generator to generate a single file for use.

 ### 1.2.0 - Added pull request to move imageSrc to a service for use by external consumers.